Paying for Prescriptions Made Easy: 7 Ideas to Help

 Here are some prescription costs to know:

 • For people with chronic conditions, prescription drug expenses are much higher.
-For example, adults with diabetes pay almost $700 each year for their medication.
 Even those with higher incomes struggle with sky-high prices, and that makes it hard to follow a treatment plan.

-How to pay for prescription drugs: Seven ideas
+How to pay for prescription drugs: 7 ideas

-Researching prescription drug prices might feel overwhelming.
-But it is possible to get financial help, even for drugs that cost five figures.
-The seven options below can help you with pay for prescription drugs without going into medical debt.
+Researching prescription drug prices might feel overwhelming, but it is possible to get financial help, even for drugs that cost five figures.
+The seven options below can help you pay for prescription drugs without going into medical debt.

 1. Talk to your doctor about paying for prescription drugs